ViolaCello/ViolaCello.github.io/_posts/2020-10-18-how_i_stopped_being_a_hater_and_learned_to_love_rails.markdown

 permalink:  how_i_stopped_being_a_hater_and_learned_to_love_rails
 ---

+> "If you want to fly in the sky, you need to leave the earth.
+If you want to move forward, you need to let go the past that drags you down."
+-- Amit Ray

 After completing the module for Ruby’s Sinatra, I felt like I’d be coding like Bill Gates by the next morning.
 The routing was so clear, straightforward, and may I say, intuitive.
 Eight weeks of slugging away at Ruby object methods and SQL database queries left me wondering if I had it in me to proceed in a software engineering bootcamp.
 Then along comes Sinatra with its CRUD functionality so apparent: GET this, POST that, PATCH this up over here, DELETE that over there.
 ActiveRecord making database searches so clear that I felt like I was just asking the computer inmy native  language what I wanted as if I were ordering a pastrami sandwich at the deli.